EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Introduction

 \item \textbf{Difficulty.} Models can exploit superficial cues such as lexical overlap between question stems and correct options, succeeding without genuine comprehension. \end{compactenum}

 Our framework addresses each challenge.
-For \emph{scope}, we develop a taxonomy of six categories and twenty-five topics with epidemiology experts, covering phenomena from surveillance and outbreak investigation to transmission modeling and forecasting.
-For \emph{grounding}, we adopt subset-specific strategies that require correct options to be supported by explicit document evidence, including a masked-input setting that withholds the Discussion section at test time.
-For \emph{verification}, we design a checking model group where multiple LLMs independently verify factual consistency, routing uncertain cases to human review.
-For \emph{difficulty}, we employ difficulty screening and stem refinement that replaces salient entities with descriptive phrases \citep{bai2024longbench2, wu2025webdancer}.

-EpiQAL comprises three subsets probing different capabilities. \textbf{EpiQAL-A} measures text-grounded factual recall where correct answers are explicitly stated in the document. \textbf{EpiQAL-B} targets multi-step inference linking document evidence with epidemiological principles. \textbf{EpiQAL-C} evaluates conclusion reconstruction under masked inputs where the Discussion section is withheld at test time.
-Together, these subsets enable fine-grained diagnosis of model behavior across evidence retrieval, inferential reasoning, and synthesis.
-Our contributions are as follows. \begin{enumerate}[label=\textbullet, leftmargin=*, nosep] \item We formalize epidemiological QA as a distinct problem requiring population-level reasoning over study evidence. \item We develop an expert-curated taxonomy ensuring broad coverage across epidemiological subdomains. \item We propose an automated construction framework integrating multi-LLM verification, difficulty control, and targeted human review. \item We release EpiQAL with three subsets and benchmark ten open LLMs under a multi-answer evaluation protocol. \end{enumerate}
+For \emph{scope}, we develop a taxonomy of six categories and twenty-five topics with epidemiology experts.
+For \emph{grounding}, we adopt subset-specific strategies anchored in document evidence.
+For \emph{verification}, we design a checking model group with human review for uncertain cases.
+For \emph{difficulty}, we employ difficulty screening and stem refinement \citep{bai2024longbench2, wu2025webdancer}.
+These components yield three subsets: \textbf{EpiQAL-A} tests text-grounded factual recall, \textbf{EpiQAL-B} tests multi-step inference requiring integration of multiple findings, and \textbf{EpiQAL-C} tests conclusion reconstruction with the Discussion section withheld.
+Our contributions are as follows. \begin{enumerate}[label=\textbullet, leftmargin=*, nosep] \item We formalize epidemiological QA as a distinct problem requiring population-level reasoning over study evidence, and develop an expert-curated taxonomy ensuring broad subdomain coverage. \item We propose an automated construction framework integrating multi-LLM verification, difficulty control, and targeted human review. \item We release EpiQAL with three subsets and benchmark fifteen models spanning open-source and proprietary systems under a set-based evaluation protocol. \end{enumerate}